mbryk/AI/README.md

 Making Intelligent Agent to Play User/Itself in Checkers

 Notes:
 -End game heuristic.
-How do I finish him off?
+Work on finishing him off -Heuristic should want to trade, if you have the piece adv.